 - 1. ALAC: At-Large Advisory Committee - 2.
 ATRT: Accountability and Transparency Review Team - 3.
-Community: Any Advisory Committee or Sponsor Organization inside ICANN. - 4.
+Community: As commonly used within the ICANN ecosystem. - 4.
 Consensus: Consensus is a form of decision-making employed by various supporting organizations within ICANN.
 (See page 22 of the Operating Standards for Reviews for applicable procedures.
 The Consensus Playbook could be an additional resource for achieving consensus during the decision-making process.) - 5.
-Continuous Improvement: (This term is used in the ATRT3 Objective for Holistic Review, as follows: "Review continuous improvement efforts of SO/AC/NC based on good practices.") - 6.
-Good practices: Practices that have been shown to be effective in the past and have limited objections.
+Continuous Improvement: Continuous improvement, sometimes referred to as continual improvement, is an evolutionary model where an ongoing effort is made to produce incremental progress toward ultimate goals.
+A continuous program will generally have milestones and evaluation points but will not have a defined completion state or date.
+(This term is used in the ATRT3 Objective for Holistic Review, as follows: "Review continuous improvement efforts of SO/AC/NC based on good practices.") - 6.
+Good practices: Practices that have been shown to be effective in the past, in other parts of ICANN or in other organizations and have limited objections.
 (This term is used in the ATRT3 Objective for Holistic Review, as follows: "Review continuous improvement efforts of SO/AC/NC based on good practices.") - 7.
 Inter-SO/AC/NomCom collaboration mechanisms: Between or among groups.
 (For context, this term is used in the ATRT3 Objective for Holistic Review, as follows: "Review the effectiveness of the various inter-SO/AC/NC collaboration mechanisms.") - 8.
 OEC: ICANN Board Organizational Effectiveness Committee - 9.
-Operating Standards for Reviews: Guidelines for conducting Specific Reviews. ("Section 4.6 of the Bylaws calls for the development of Operating Standards to support the work of these reviews that are conducted by the ICANN community, facilitated by ICANN org, and overseen by the ICANN Board.
+Operating Standards for Reviews: Guidelines for conducting Specific Reviews. ("Section 4.6 of the Bylaws calls" for the development of Operating Standards to support the work of these reviews that are conducted by the ICANN community, facilitated by ICANN org, and overseen by the ICANN Board.
 Specifically, section 4.6 requires that the Operating Standards adhere to guidelines regarding candidate nomination, review team selection, size of the review team, conflict of interest policies, decision-making procedure, solicitation of independent experts, and review team access to confidential documentation subject to the Confidential Disclosure Framework.
-The Operating Standards address all of these issues and conform with the Bylaws.
+The Operating Standards address all these issues and conform with the Bylaws.
 Adherence to the Operating Standards will result in Specific Reviews being conducted in a transparent, consistent, efficient, and predictable manner, while supporting the community's work to derive the expected benefit and value from review processes.") - 10.
 Public comment: A mechanism that gives the ICANN community and other stakeholders the opportunity to provide input and feedback.
 (See the Operating Standards for Reviews for applicable procedures.
 Draft Report pg.
 27, Final Report pg.
 28) - 11.
 SO/AC: Supporting Organization / Advisory Committee - 12.
 Socialize: A less formal means of sharing information and asking for input as opposed to Public Comment.
 (This term is used in the Deliverable section, as follows: Project deliverable: A list of evidence-based findings should be created and socialized with the community, Board, and ICANN org before the Pilot Review Team moves toward developing draft recommendations.) - 13.
-Survey: (This term is used in the ATRT3 Objective for Holistic Review, as follows: "Review the accountability of SO/ACs or constituent parts to their members and constituencies (this will include an in-depth analysis of the survey results).") - 14.
-TOR: Terms of Reference
+Survey: A survey is composed of a set of questions given to a defined population to derive a quantitative measure of the subjective viewpoints of that population.
+The results of a survey are analyzed using various statistical functions.
+There are established scientific criteria for determining the validity of survey results, some of which need to be considered when developing the question set.
+(This term is used in the ATRT3 Objective for Holistic Review, as follows: "Review the accountability of SO/ACs or constituent parts to their members and constituencies (this will include an in-depth analysis of the survey results).") - 14.
+ToR: Terms of Reference